Marketplace funding: The complete guide

 In the product/market fit stage, you need to validate that there's a big enough market for your solution.
 You need to prove you can solve your users’ problem in such a way that your costs are lower than what users pay you.
 This equation is called unit economics.
 If your unit economics don’t work, your marketplace won’t reach any meaningful scale.

-Once you've proven that this core equation (customer lifetime value - customer acquisition cost) is positive in your initial market, you're ready to move on to the next stage: scaling.
+Once you've proven that this core equation (customer lifetime value - customer acquisition cost) is positive in your initial market, you're ready to move on to the next stage: scaling your marketplace.

 Table with marketplace stage, goal, and funding approach.